telerik/xaml-docs/controls/radrichtextbox/features/shapes/shapes-text.md

 ![Shape Context menu in RadRichTextBox](images/shapes-text001.png)

-Once the shape is inserted you change various properties from the format shape pane.
+Once the shape is inserted, you can change various properties from the format shape pane.

 ![Shape Properties in RadRichTextBox](images/shapes-text002.png)